- Home

 - Talking therapies such as counselling, cognitive behavioural therapy (CBT), or psychotherapy

-- Mental Health Care Plan, which provides access to subsidised therapy and specialist support
+- Mental Health Care Plan, which provides access to subsidised therapy and specialist support.

-Hola Health provides a fast and convenient way for you to see a doctor online in minutes, 24/7 across Australia.
-Much like an in-person GP clinic, our AHPRA-registered Australian online GP will conduct a comprehensive assessment to provide the best possible care, instantly.
+Hola Health provides a convenient way for you to consult a doctor online, 24/7 across Australia.
+Our AHPRA-registered Australian online GP will conduct a comprehensive assessment to provide the best possible care.

 Speak to our doctors 24/7